Upper Limb Congenital Limb Difference

 Congenital upper limb difference is classified into two major categories, amniotic band syndrome and failure of formation.
 Either type can be diagnosed prior to birth during an ultrasound but is usually diagnosed at birth.

-Children and adults will wear multiple types of prosthetic arms throughout their life, and the most appropriate device will change with the child’s age, activity needs, and preference.
+Children and adults will wear multiple types of prosthetic arms throughout their life, and the most appropriate device will change with the child’s age, activity needs, and preferences.
 Upper limb differences typically follow one of the following treatment options.

 - No prosthesis – There are times that not wearing a prosthesis at all is the best option for your child.